 - You must make your distribution check payable directly to the charity in question, not to a director or another individual in the organization.

 Want to give part of your RMD as a qualified charitable distribution and take the rest for yourself?
 You can!
-These would be separate transactions, but if they add up to the necessary RMD, you’ll meet the requirement.
+These would be separate transactions, but if they add up to the necessary RMD, you’ll still meet the requirement.

 The “Alterra” name was coined by joining the Latin roots “alter”, the origin of the word “altruism” with “terra” meaning earth or land.
 This name reflects the company philosophy of “clients before profits” and providing firmly grounded advice.